 - Motorists who cause traffic accidents that harm children; and

 - Doctors and other health care professionals, who fail to provide the required standard of medical care to child patients, leading to harm.

 This, too, represents only a partial list of the parties who could face legal liability for a child’s injury in New York.
-Parents can trust the lawyers at Jacoby & Meyers, LLP to investigate the circumstances of their child’s injury to identify all parties who should face legal and financial accountability.
+Parents can trust the children injury lawyers at Jacoby & Meyers, LLP to investigate the circumstances of their child’s injury to identify all parties who should face legal and financial accountability.

 New York Child Injuries Due to Dangerous Premises and Products

 Two common scenarios involving child injuries in New York are children getting hurt because of an unsafe condition or situation on someone’s property, and children suffering injuries because of an unsafe consumer product.
-At Jacoby & Meyers, LLP, we have years of experience helping parents hold property owners and product manufacturers accountable in these frightening, traumatic instances.
+At Jacoby & Meyers, LLP, we have years of experience helping parents hold property owners and product manufacturers accountable in these frightening, traumatic injuries.